 It doesn't have to be like this.
 The roots of planning can be traced back to the idea of garden cities and new towns - developments 'planned' so as to create functioning communities with all the facilities people need, and attractive places to be.
 Some worked better than others, and a lot has been learned, but recent best practice proves that the development of market towns can - when planned properly with a real long term vision - create new neighbourhoods and community extensions that work, not endless bland housing estates.
 But it needs a radically different approach to planning.
-Not just a red-line allowing new sequential development of housing estates to east or west, but a real partnership between the council and a long-term investor to master plan and enable the delivery of new communities that are attractive and working communities.
+Not just a red-line allowing does it need to be in this style or backed by royalty - a handful of other pioneering recent developments, as well as the more historic examples, prove it can be done anywhere.
+But it needs a will, and a way.